The Power of Tools

 Tools are important because they keep us alive.
 Without the use of tools, humans would have no weapons to fend off predators, kill their meat or farm their crops.
 Tools help us in our everyday lives.
 It is important to remember that tools have changed and developed over time to help ensure our survival.
 However, the reasons for having them has remained the same.
 Thanks to the various types of tools we use today, our lives are a little easier.

 Something to keep in mind: Do all tools depend on our survival?
 How important are they actually?
-Students will delve into this topic by determing the differences between our needs and wants, and how these will play a role in surivival.
+Students will delve into this topic by detemining the differences between our needs and wants, and how these will play a role in survival.

 Paper, markers, other materials for tool display